pydio/pydio-doc-admin-guide/2_getting_started/5_importing_users/2_binding_ldap_ad_server.md

 ##### Description of the parameters :

-+ **URL** : Server hosting the LDAP directoryn, or a MS AD Domain Controller, … : IP address or FQDN  e.g  192.168.0.14,  dc1.mydomain.tld, localhost, …
++ **URL** : Server hosting the LDAP directory, or a MS AD Domain Controller, … : IP address or FQDN  e.g  192.168.0.14,  dc1.mydomain.tld, localhost, …
 + **Port** :  the port your LDAP/AD listens on, usually  389
 + **LDAP bind username and password**.
-This is optionnal, and depends on your server configuration.
+This is optional, and depends on your server configuration.
 Either you let it empty, and the connexion for searching will be anonymous, or if you set username and password, search will be done via binding.
 The user name must be a complete DN, like `cn=admin,dc=domain,dc=ext`.
 For authentication agains AD, you usually must provide the username and password of an account in the Domain Admins group.
-(Best practise is to create a dedicated account, and not use the default Administrator account)
+(Best practice is to create a dedicated account, and not use the default Administrator account)
 + **People DN**  :  The part of your LDAP/AD where Pydio should look for the user accounts.
 Usually this will be a specific Organizational Unit (OU); typical values  will be for example `ou=People,dc=pydio,dc=org` or `ou=Users,dc=mydomain,dc=tld`. this is a repeatable field, i.e you can define it multiple times to allow you to perform the search on multiple branches.
 + **LDAP Filter** : a default filter applied to all search queries, to restrict the search to e.g a certain objectClass, or for example a certain group of users, if your schema is using the membersOf overlay.
 For AD, try `objectClass=user` or `objectClass=person`
 + **LDAP Attribute** : the LDAP/AD attribute that holds the username with which users will log on.
-It will be used in an ldap query together with the LDAP FIlter Attribute.
+It will be used in an ldap query together with the LDAP Filter Attribute.
 E.g. if it is set to “uid”, the final query will search something like `(&(objectClass=person)(uid=userlogin))`.
 For AD, `sAMAccountname` is a good value.

 These are all you need for LDAP/AD user authentication.
 At the bottom of the form, you can see a “Test User” and “Test connexion” button : once you have filled the fields mentioned above, you can check if your search is working by entering an existing user login here, and testing the search with the button.
 You should definitely have it working before saving your configuration definitely and before you continue with additional LDAP/AD configuration.